Robert G. Berschinski

-Robert G. (Rob) Berschinski is the chief of staff of the Harvard University John F. Kennedy School of Government.
+Robert Gardner (Rob) Berschinski is the chief of staff of the Harvard University John F. Kennedy School of Government.
 He was the Special Assistant to the President and Senior Director for Democracy and Human Rights at the White House National Security Council in the Biden administration.
 Berschinski served in the Obama Administration as Deputy Assistant Secretary of State in the Bureau of Democracy, Human Rights, and Labor, special assistant to then-Deputy Secretary of Defense Ash Carter at the U.S. Department of Defense, and director for Security and Human Rights Policy at the NSC.
 He is a former U.S. Air Force officer.